DevParapalli/RTMNU-SEM-6/HWL/Practical 9/README.md

 Aim: To interface LCD with Intel Galileo board and write a program to display any text.

+## Theory

+An LCD (Liquid Crystal Display) is a type of flat panel display that uses liquid crystals to create images and text.
+LCDs are commonly used in a variety of applications, including IoT (Internet of Things) devices and projects that use microcontrollers.

+In the context of IoT and microcontrollers, LCD displays are often used to provide a visual interface for users to interact with and receive information from the device.
+For example, an LCD display might be used on a smart home device to show the current temperature, or on a home security system to display the status of the system.

+LCD displays can be connected to a microcontroller using a variety of communication protocols, including I2C (Inter-Integrated Circuit).
+I2C is a two-wire communication protocol that allows multiple low-speed devices to be connected to a microcontroller using only two data lines.
+This makes it a popular choice for connections in IoT applications.

 ## Procedure

 1. Connect the LCD to the I2C port of the Galileo board.